aws-samples/aws-genai-for-databricks/README.md

 ## Getting started

-1. Clone the repository and create a Python Virtual environment:
+1. Clone the repository and create a Python Virtual environment.

 2. Run the following commands: